TheQuerySmith/engage-coach/README.md

 - [ ] Email address should be validated on profile update
 - [ ] Add supabase error handling
 - [ ] Update email doesn't update auth.users table
-- [ ] Need to create user_checklist row when user is created
+- [?]
+Need to create user_checklist row when user is created
 - [ ] More efficient subcomponents? (e.g., redirect within fetch-next-steps.tsx)
 - [ ] middleware.ts should redirect to signin if not logged in (not just profile)
 - [ ] Ensure users can't change their profile.id or other locked fields
 - [ ] Trim and lowercase student ids for better matching
 - [ ] In course add, weird 0 requirement when adding student numbers
 - [ ] Ensure non-overlapping survey windows
-- [ ] Gen-ed default of "Other"
 - [ ] Default survey open/close at midnight of local time
 - [ ] Create and edit courses should have explaination and correct dropdowns